belmarch/tumbler2/README.md

-Tumbler
+Tumblr
 ========

-This is a demo of the Tumbler application.
+This is a demo of the Tumblr application.

 Time spent: 7 hours spent in total